 Elementary School (K-5)

-Elementary grades have two self-contained classrooms per grade level – three for full-day kindergarten, first and second grade.
+Elementary grades have two or three self-contained classrooms per grade level – three for full-day kindergarten, first, second, and third grade.
 Each classroom has a lead teacher and an instructional assistant.
 The elementary school curriculum includes Religion, Mathematics, Science, Social Studies, and Language Arts, which encompasses grammar, reading, spelling and phonics.
 The curriculum follows the guidelines of the Diocese of Arlington, available online here.
 Students also receive specialized instruction in Spanish, Art, Computer, Library, Music, Health, and Physical Education.

 Middle School (6-8)